bsphere/nsqdelay/README.md

 ==========================================

-__nsqdelay__ can be used for sending delayed messages on top of NSQ, it listens on the __delayed__ channel by default (configurable) and receives JSON encoded messages with the following structure:
+__nsqdelay__ can be used for sending delayed messages on top of NSQ, it listens on the __delayed__ topic by default (configurable) and receives JSON encoded messages with the following structure:

 ```
 {